wliu190/advent-of-code/README.md

 - Day 6: More loops.
 Chonky solution, could have used better list comprehension.
 Not sure about speed?
 - Day 7: More loops and conditional statements.
 Pretty happy with this one.
 - Day 8, 9: Both chonky solutions which weren't great.
 Need to understand the problem better and explore more cases.
+- Day 10: Easier day so much less painful.
+New next() function was useful.